cucapra/dahlia/docs/cheat.md

 ```

 ### Shift Views
-These are generalized suffix / prefix views that lift the restriction that the banking factor
+These are generalized suffix/prefix views that lift the restriction that the banking factor
 is a factor of the shifting factor.
 The syntax for this view is `shfit M[by e]` where `e` can be
 any expression.